 February is the shortest month of the year, but if you live in the North, February feels long.
 It’s very cold!

-At the start of the year we learned where January got its name.
+At the start of the year, we learned where January got its name.
+(You will find a link to this post at the bottom of the page.)

 February is the second month of the year on the calendars of many Western countries.
 It also has a leap day every 4 years.

-(February) has 28 days in common years or 29 in leap years, with the 29th day being called the leap day.https://en.wikipedia.org/wiki/February
+(February) has 28 days in common years or 29 in leap years, with the 29th day being called the leap day.
+SOURCE

 In common years February is the only month that can happen without a full moon.
 Full moons happen every 29.53 days.